Siavosh1984/Mounty-Hall-Problem/README.md

-# Mounty-Hall-Problem
+# Monty-Hall-Problem
-using code to prove Mounty Hall Problem
+using code to prove Monty Hall Problem